89: Why Women MUST Do Habits Differently with Monica Packer

-I’m joined today by Monica Parker, host of the About Progress podcast, as we talk about habits.
+I’m joined today by Monica Packer, host of the About Progress podcast, as we talk about habits.
 Specifically, our discussion focuses on why the habit-forming advice out there written by men does not work for women.
 Join us!

 Show Highlights: